audreypa/datascience_ML/sentiment_analysis_amazon/README.md

 It receives the best grade of the promotion.
 The certification lasts 75 hours, with less than one week for the project.
 Note that students following this certification are professionals which have a job in parallele.

+**Pay attention to:**
+I ran this code on google colab so that I could have a cluster to improve this execution.
+This code can be run by using Spark on your computer (https://spark.apache.org/downloads.html) or by linked a cluster from Databricks (one of the tool I used during the certification), AWS or Google Lab.

 # Part 1 : Data's structure